Contact Information

 Co-Chairs: Lila Ramaiah, DVM, PhD, DACVP, Johnson & Johnson Innovative Medicine; Nancy E. Everds, DVM, DACVP, ABBM Consulting LLC; and Caitlyn Carter, DVM, DACVP, AbbVie

 There is a continually growing interest in the development and implementation of improved tools for clinical pathology data generation, interpretation and reporting in preclinical safety studies.
 This course will explore emerging computational tools and their utility and application in cytologic image analysis, data visualization, AI-assisted data interpretation, and automated report generation and QC.
 The session will begin with an introduction to existing and emerging methods, including a discussion of responsible use of mathematical and AI-based tools in toxicologic clinical pathology.
 The second presentation will discuss available slide scanning technologies, with a focus on considerations for quality and use in evaluating cytological specimens digitally, benefits and limitations for use, and current options for computer assisted data interpretation and report generation.
 This will be followed by a presentation of artificial intelligence-assisted medical decision support systems currently being developed in human medicine as well as veterinary medicine, to support the identification and prioritization of differential diagnoses or to predict outcomes.
-Finally, an overview of the guidance for use of artificial intelligence (AI) as a medical device and for clinical decision support and the progression of the preclinical and clinical data sets to the US FDA will be presented, with consideration of how the US FDA views the data and uses metadata analysis to inform decisions.
+The final presentation will focus on preparing data to be “AI-ready” by utilizing knowledge graphs.
+It will highlight the significance of constructing a robust, integrated data foundation to quickly unlock new insights and expedite the discovery of new drug targets.

 Continuing Education Chair: